-A latte or cafe latte has become a pretty popular espresso based coffee drink around the globe.
+A latte or caffe latte is a popular espresso-based coffee drink around the world.

 A latte is simply steamed milk and at least 1 or multiple shots of espresso.

-We find that most coffee shops use a double espresso shot in a 16 fl.oz. latte while smaller sizes may only contain 1 shot for a total of 77mg of caffeine.
+Most coffee shops use a double espresso shot in a 16 fl oz latte while smaller sizes may only contain 1 shot for a total of 77 mg of caffeine.

 If you aren't sure what your local coffee shop does, ask your barista.